Yulia Yuzik: Detention in Iran

-Searching for a job, Yuzik traveled to Iran in 2013, where she worked as an expert on Russia, as a lecturer in Tehran University about Salafism in Russia, as a consultant for the Iranian International news outlet Iran Today, with the help of a translator because she did not know Persian (Iran Today was supposed to send her reportage to Russia 24, but she did not complete any reports).
+Looking for a job, Yuzik traveled to Iran in 2013, where she worked as an expert on Russia, as a lecturer in Tehran University about Salafism in Russia, as a consultant for the Iranian International news outlet Iran Today, with the help of a translator because she did not know Persian (Iran Today was supposed to send her reportage to Russia 24, but she did not complete any reports).
 Yuzik worked in Iran for two months, then returned to Russia.
 Since then, Yuzik traveled without problem for short visits in Iran as a tourist.
 In 2018, her laptop was searched at the Tehran airport checkpoint and she was questioned by State Security for one day.

 While travelling to Iran to meet friends in 2019, she was detained and spent more than a week in Iranian jail, from October 2 to 9.
 When she was freed with the help of the Russian Embassy, she said she did not know which jail she was in or where it was located.
 Yuzik feared that she would be accused as an Israeli spy.
 Yuzik said she was questioned multiple times by the Islamic Revolutionary Guard Corps, who told her that if she admitted she was an Israeli agent, the Guard would free her at once.
 Yuzik decided that it was a lie and refused.